This tutorial will demonstrate how to password protect an Excel sheet from being viewed.

 To completely lock a sheet for viewing, follow these steps:

-1. Right-click the sheet you want to protect (in this example, Sheet1), and click Hide.
+- Right-click the sheet you want to protect (here, Sheet1), and click Hide.

 Now, if you try to unhide the sheet, you’ll see that the unhide option is disabled.
 This means you have completely protected your worksheet from viewing.